Winner of a pen heim award

-The Impossible Fairy Tale is published by Graywolf Press in North America and co-published by Tilted Axis and Brow Books in Australia and New Zealand.
+The Impossible Fairytale is published by Graywolf Press in North America and co-published by Tilted Axis and Brow Books in Australia and New Zealand.

 ‘The Impossible Fairytale is extraordinary.
 Disturbing and visceral in its depiction of the savagery of childhood, yet uplifting in its reinvention of literary form.
 A novel of hypnotic language, page-turning suspense and mind-bending metafictional twists, The Impossible Fairytale is the most eerie and fearlessly experimental work I have encountered in recent years.’

 — Susan Barker

 ‘A haunting, spellbinding tale about violent obsession and the immense and frightening force of an unquiet conscience.’